kris2475/Web-Audio-Signal-Analysis-Lab-Real-Time-Acoustic-Monitor/README.md

 Usage Instructions

+IMPORTANT: For consistent results and to ensure fresh microphone permissions, please open the application in Incognito/Private Browsing Mode.

 Navigate to the Live Application URL above.

 Click the "Start Microphone Pick Up" button.

 Your browser will prompt you for microphone permission (allow access).

-Once active, the RMS Amplitude will update to show loudness, and the FFT Visualization and Peak Frequency will update in real-time based on your voice or surrounding sounds.
+Once active, the RMS Amplitude will update to show loudness, and the FFT Visualisation and Peak Frequency will update in real-time based on your voice or surrounding sounds.

 Click "Stop Microphone Pick Up" to end the analysis and release the microphone resource.